Pond plant propagation is a good method of producing more plants to extend the amount of planting in your pond.

 5. Pot into larger mesh baskets when mature.

-Top tip: Divide plants soon after flowering in Spring and early Summer when still in active growth.
+Top tip: Propagate pond plants by dividing soon after flowering in Spring and Summer when still in active growth.

 Divide late flowering plants next Spring.
 Remove any old growth with care - the outer dead leaf may be protecting new growth.
 Unwrap before cutting back.